 In an instant, God fully revealed Himself to me and my life was transformed from inside out.

 From that moment I lived with God at the center of my heart.
 He was no longer someone I simply believed in, but someone alive and real.
 My relationship with God went from “faith-based” to “experienced-based”.
 This was truly an amazing grace from Him.
 A free gift He bestowed upon my lowly soul.

 I have to admit it’s sometimes difficult to hear His voice through the daily struggles of marriage, motherhood and life itself.
 The world is too noisy, and life is littered with too many distractions.
 Because of this, I sometimes wished God called me to a religious vocation because living as His devoted daughter in the material world is difficult and often painful.
 Knowing what my soul is capable of through God’s grace and not being able to get there in my ordinary life is hard…and at times, lonely.

 So here I am today, sitting at my desk asking God for the right words to express the gratitude, peace and calm I feel in my heart.
 Life remains the same, still difficult and full of responsibilities.
-My daughter is in and out of sleep with a high fever, the house is a mess and there are plenty of bills waiting to be paid.
-Everything is seemingly normal— but God has touched the depth of my soul once again, and my interior castle feels even larger than before.
+My daughter is in and out of sleep with a high fever.
+The house is a mess.
+There are plenty of bills waiting to be paid.
+Everything is seemingly normal— but God has touched the depth of my soul once again.
+My interior castle feels even larger than before.